-ART 381: STUDENT RESEARCH I. This is a required course and it addresses the need for in-depth understanding of the procedures involved in conducting library research in the visual arts.
-The concepts and skills presented in facilitating library research will form a foundation for all subsequent research in the discipline of visual arts.
-Prerequisites: ART 101 and Sophomore status.
-CREDIT: ONE SEMSTER HOUR.
+ART 381: STUDENT RESEARCH.This is a required course and it addresses the need for in-depth understanding of the procedures involved in conducting library research in the visual arts.
+The concepts

 ART 411 & 412: INDEPENDENT STUDY.
 The student is allowed to pursue an area of art which is of special interest to him/her.
 The instructor suggests projects and guides the student.
 Prerequisites: at least two Art History courses, three studio courses and permission of the instructor.
 Offered on demand.
 CREDIT: THREE SEMESTER HOURS